 How to Get WBE Certification

-Obtaining Women’s Business Enterprise national certification from the WBENC is similar to the SBA process.
-They use most of the same general criteria but break it up into two parts: a document review and a site visit.
+The WBE certification process is similar to the SBA process.
+Both use the same general criteria, but the WBE certification process breaks it into 2 parts: a document review and a site visit.

-Most of the documentation required is consistent with WOSB certification, but there are a few requirements that you’ll want to have on hand.
-These include information regarding partnerships, employees, business structure and personal financial documents.
+Most of the documentation required is consistent with WOSB certification, but there are a few additional required documents, including: